 We are grateful to the Government of Liechtenstein for the permission to realize this research project and to the Immigration and Passport Office as well as the Office of Statistics of Liechtenstein for their valuable support concerning data provision and processing.

-We have benefited from comments by Andreas Brunhart and Andreas Steinmayr.
-Addresses for correspondence: Berno Buechel, Selina Gangl, and Martin Huber, University of Fribourg, Bd. de Pérolles 90, 1700 Fribourg, Switzerland; berno.buechel@unifr.ch, selina.gangl@unifr.ch, martin.huber@unifr.ch.
+We thank Andreas Brunhart, Cem Özgüzel, Mariola Pytlikova, Christoph Sajons, Michael Siegenthaler, and Andreas Steinmayr for their many helpful suggestions on prior versions of this paper.
+We have benefited from comments by seminar participants at the 2nd Workshop of the Swiss Network on Public Economics (SNoPE) (virtual), the Swiss Society of Economics and Statistics Annual Meeting (virtual), the European Society for Population Economics (ESPE) (virtual), the Competence Centre on Microeconomic Evaluation (COMPIE) (virtual), the CEMIR Junior Economist Workshop on Migration Research 2021 in Munich, the EALE Annual Conference (virtual), the Annual Conference of the Verein für Socialpolitik (virtual), and the Innsbruck - Munich Applied Micro Workshop (Obergurgl).
+Addresses: Berno Buechel, Selina Gangl, and Martin Huber, University of Fribourg, Bd. de Pérolles 90, 1700 Fribourg, Switzerland; berno.buechel@unifr.ch, selina.gangl@unifr.ch, martin.huber@unifr.ch.
+Declaration of conflicts of interest (all three authors): none.
+Corresponding author: Selina Gangl.